ftCommunity/ftcommunity-TXT/docs/en/programming/python/tutorial-3.md

 Warning: This tutorial is outdated and needs to be updated!

-The previous tutorials have show how to get started with an app ([[Tutorial 1: The first app]]) and how to ease development ([[Tutorial 2: Development]]).
+The previous tutorials have show how to get started with an app ([Programming Python: The First App](tutorial-1.md)) and how to ease development
+([Programming Python: Development](tutorial-2.md)).
 This part will show how to interact with a model.

 The code for this tutorial can be found in the [apps repository](https://github.com/ftCommunity/ftcommunity-apps/tree/master/packages/app_tutorial_3).